18 Top-Rated Midwest Vacations

 8. St. Louis, Missouri

 Plan a road trip through St. Louis along Route 66 in Missouri.
 You will see the famous St. Louis Gateway Arch and other historic sites along the famous highway.
-Spend a few days with a loose agenda to make your way around to some of the drive-ins, diners, filling stations, and old signage that exists along the St. Louis section of Route 66.
+Spend a few days with a loose agenda to make your way around to see some of the drive-ins, diners, filling stations, and old signage that exists along the St. Louis section of Route 66.

 If you plan a summer vacation, be sure to spend one evening at Busch Stadium and catch a St. Louis Cardinals baseball game.